chuck-sys/personal-site/_posts/2016-04-17-tbasic-timeline.md

 BASIC interpretor that also can compile the source into C code.
 That would be nice to have, but we'll see when we finish the interpretor, first.

-## Walk-through

-My plan is this: First, get a list of tokens for evtesten start interpreting the trees and run the code.

 ## Highlights and Thoughts

 The tokenizer sometimes relies on spaces and commas to delimit different tokens.